sebarslan/Maui.NullableDateTimePicker/README.md

 # Changelog
 ### 3.1.5 (Preview)
 - Add CustomFormatter delegate to support advanced and overridable date formatting (Thanks @fraluderin)
-- Added PopupOpening and PopupClosing events to observe popup lifecycle
+- Added PopupOpening, PopupOpened, and PopupClosing events to observe the popup lifecycle
-- Added OnPopupOpening and OnPopupClosing virtual methods for derived controls (Thanks @fraluderin)
+- Added OnPopupOpening, OnPopupOpened, and OnPopupClosing virtual methods for derived controls (Thanks @fraluderin)
-- Added OnSelectedDateTimeChanged virtual method to allow custom handling (Thanks @fraluderin) of SelectedDateTime changes
+- Added OnSelectedDateTimeChanged virtual method to allow custom handling of SelectedDateTime changes (Thanks @fraluderin)
 - Light and dark versions of the toggle button have been added.

 ### 3.1.4